-Finding a behavioral addition treatment program is not always a simple task, since many addiction treatment programs focus primarily on drug and alcohol abuse recovery, and most mental health programs more commonly attend to psychiatric issues such as depression or schizophrenia.
+Finding a behavioral addiction treatment program is not always a simple task, since many addiction treatment programs focus primarily on drug and alcohol abuse recovery, and most mental health programs more commonly attend to psychiatric issues such as depression or schizophrenia.
 In the realms of behavioral health and addiction treatment, behavioral addiction treatment is a relatively new concept, so clearly specified treatment protocols have yet to be implemented for all the various forms of addictive behavior.

 Behavioral addictions—sometimes referred to as process addictions—encompass a diverse set of problematic behaviors, including gambling, sex, video gaming, and habitually viewing pornography.
 This heterogeneous pool of potential compulsions can make treatment design somewhat more complex and challenging.
 Two of the most frequently treated behavioral addictions are gambling and sex addiction, with the latter now more commonly referred to as hypersexual disorder.